 We stayed at the stunning Blue Sea Marrakech Ryads Parc & Spa for 4 nights.

-Sunrise vs Sunset
+Sunrise vs Sunset Photos

 We began our holiday by exploring, shopping and walking through the busy streets of Medina, while attempting our haggling skills.
 Wandering through the different souks as well as a spice souk tour.

 Some of the landmarks we visited were Jemaa el-Fnaa and Koutoubia Mosque.
 Jemaa el-Fnaa, Marrakesh’s main square is where you experience the hustle and bustle of the city with many people stopping by to be entertained by snake charmers, storytellers and dancers.
-You can also purchase the best freshly squashed orange juice I have ever tasted and get some lovely henna done.
+You can also purchase the best freshly squashed orange juice I have ever tasted and got some lovely henna done.

 Wearing the traditional jellaba and turban while camel riding in the desert.
-We were also fed with lunch and maghrebi mint tea courtesy of the friendly berber locals.
+We were also fed with lunch and Maghrebi mint tea courtesy of the friendly Berber locals.

 Our last few days were spent travelling to Ourika, dangerously hiking through Ourika valley to see Seven waterfalls of Setti Fatma while spending time with more Berber locals.
 We also caught a view of the famous icy Atlas mountains.